STUDENT HONOR & CONDUCT CODE

 c.
 Silent or Symbolic Protest

-During events open generally to Lewis & Clark community members or the public, displaying a sign, wearing significant/symbolic clothing, gesturing or otherwise protesting noiselessly is acceptable so long as the protest complies with (d), below, unless the protest interferes with a speaker’s ability to communicate or the audience’s ability to see and hear the speaker.
+During events open generally to Law School community members or the public, displaying a sign, wearing symbolic clothing, gesturing or otherwise protesting noiselessly is acceptable so long as the protest complies with (d), below, unless the protest interferes with a speaker’s ability to communicate or the audience’s ability to see and hear the speaker.

 d.
 Location of Dissenting or Protesting Activity

-During events open generally to Lewis & Clark community members or the public, any use of signs, standing, or other activity likely to block the ability of anyone in the audience to see the speaker must be confined to the back of the room, except students who have mobility issues that make it difficult to reach the back of the room.
+During events open generally to Law School community members or the public, any use of signs, standing, or other activity likely to block the ability of anyone in the audience to see the speaker must be confined to the back of the room, with an exception for students who have mobility issues that make it difficult to reach the back of the room.

-Under no circumstances can protestors or any member of the audience sit, stand, or otherwise occupy the area around the podium or the front of the room, unless invited to do so by the speaker or the organizers of the event.
-This restriction does not apply to a moderator, discussant, participating member of the faculty or administration, or a representative of the student group that invited the speaker.
+Law School community members shall not sit, stand, or otherwise occupy the area around the podium or the front of the room, unless invited to do so by the speaker or the organizers of the event.
+This restriction does not apply to a moderator, discussant, participating member of the faculty or administration, or a representative of the student organization that invited the speaker.

 e.
 Noise

-Chanting or making other sustained or repeated noise in a manner that interferes with the speaker’s communication is prohibited, whether inside or outside of an event.
+Law School community members shall not chant or make other sustained or repeated noise in a manner that interferes with the speaker’s communication, whether inside or outside of an event.
 Responding vocally to the speaker, spontaneously and temporarily, is generally acceptable.
 Spontaneous and temporary vocal reactions against a speaker do not violate this Code if they are similar in kind and degree to reactions in favor of the speaker.

 f.
 Force or Violence

-Using or threatening force or violence, such as assaulting a speaker or a member of the audience, or interfering with any person’s freedom of movement (including the ability to enter or leave a room at which an event is taking place) is prohibited.
+Law School community members shall not use or threaten force or violence, such as assaulting a speaker or a member of the audience or interfering with any person’s freedom of movement (including the ability to enter or leave a room at which an event is taking place).

 g.
 Audience Responsibility

 The audience, like the host and the speaker, must respect the right to dissent.
-A member of the audience or the host organization who substantially interferes with acceptable dissent as outlined in this Conduct Code is violating these guidelines in the same way as a dissenter who violates the rights of the speaker or audience.
+Members of the audience and the host organization shall not substantially interfere with acceptable dissent as outlined in this Code.
+Such conduct violates this Code section in the same way as a dissenter who violates the rights of the speaker or audience.

 1. Reporting of Possible Violations

-a.
-Students: A student who has reasonable grounds to believe that an Honor Code violation has been committed shall report the violation to a faculty member or the Associate Dean of Student Affairs no later than five days from discovery (excluding holidays, Saturdays, and Sundays).
+- Students: A student who has reasonable grounds to believe that a Code violation has been committed shall report the violation to a faculty member or the Associate Dean of Student Affairs no later than five days from discovery (excluding holidays, Saturdays, and Sundays).
 The failure to report a violation within five days is itself an Honor Code violation.
 The five-day period is not a statute of limitation for the original violation.

 2. Review of Reported Code Violation

-When a faculty member discovers a possible Honor Code violation or one is reported to a faculty member, the professor may deal directly with the possible violation if it involves an examination, written or oral work, or other matters relating to a class that the faculty member is teaching or supervising.
+When a faculty member discovers a possible Code violation or a violation is reported to a faculty member, the faculty member may deal directly with the possible violation if it involves an examination, other academic work, or other matters relating to a class that the faculty member is teaching or supervising.
 The faculty member has discretion to impose the sanction that they believe is appropriate under the circumstances, including, but not limited to, a reprimand, grade reduction, failing grade, corrective work, or dismissal from the class.
 No penalty may be imposed by the faculty member without first notifying the accused student and affording the student a full opportunity to respond to the charge.
 The faculty member may not expel, suspend, or place a student on probation.
 A faculty member shall report to the student, the Associate Dean of Student Affairs, and the Dean any penalty imposed and the violation involved.
 A record of the violation and resulting penalty will be recorded and retained by the Law School.
-If required by any bar to which the student applies, the Law School will provide a report of the violation and resulting penalty.
+If required by any bar to which the student applies for licensure, the Law School will provide a report of the violation and resulting penalty.

-When the Dean is informed of a possible violation (other than classroom disruption or a violation which has been handled informally as described above), the Dean shall refer the matter to the Honor & Conduct Committee within 10 calendar days of the report to the Dean.
+When the Dean is informed of a possible Code violation and a request is made for a formal process, the Dean shall refer the matter to the Honor & Conduct Committee within 10 calendar days of the report to the Dean.
 Any student who has received a penalty in accordance with the Informal Procedure set forth above and who denies committing the violation or who wishes to appeal the penalty imposed for an admitted offense, may have the matter referred to the Honor & Conduct Committee by making a request to the Dean within 10 calendar days of the report to the student.

 3. Honor & Conduct Committee Procedures